asifyet/https-github.com-wikimedia-mediawiki-vendor/twig/twig/doc/templates.rst

 The included template ``render_box.html`` is able to access the ``box`` variable.

-The name of the template depends on the template loader.
+The filename of the template depends on the template loader.
 For instance, the ``Twig_Loader_Filesystem`` allows you to access other templates by giving the filename.
 You can access templates in subdirectories with a slash: